slim-bean/loki-shell/article/article.md

 ## The Problem: Durable Centralized Shell History

 I love my shell history and have always been a fanatical _ctrl-r_ user.
-About a year ago my terminal life was forever changed when someone introduced me to the command line fuzzy finder, fzf.
+About a year ago my terminal life was forever changed when my peer Dieter Plaetinck introduced me to the command line fuzzy finder, fzf.

 Suddenly my searching through commands went from this: